 Jens Gijbels, MBI

-We are looking for students in Business or Engineering, who believe innovation is key and are curious about more creative approaches to innovation and development of services in the (near) future.
+Students from all kinds of backgrounds (from Design, Business, Communication to Engineering, etc.) who believe innovation is key and who are curious to learn more about creative approaches to innovation and development of services in the (near) future.

 Aim of the course